 Intercollegiate Auditors Program

 The Graduate School Mathematics Liaison Council is comprised of 11 universities: Sophia University, Chuo University, Gakushuin University, International Christian University, Rikkyo University, Tokyo Women’s University, Tsuda University, Nihon University, Japan Women’s University, Meiji University, and Tokyo University of Science.
-Through this auditing student program, students can receive credits which could be counted as mandatory credits for graduation by attending the lectures at these universities.
+Through this auditing program, students can attend lectures at these universities and receive credits that can be counted as mandatory credits for graduation.

 Selected Thesis Topics